 Comprehensive loss includes net loss and certain changes in stockholders' equity (deficit) that are excluded from net loss.
 The Company's only element of other comprehensive income (loss) is unrealized gains and losses on available-for-sale investments.
-Comprehensive loss totaled \$57.0 million for the year ended December 31, 2018 and was not significantly different than net loss.
-For the years ended December 31, 2017 and 2016 comprehensive loss was equal to net loss.
+Comprehensive loss totaled \$85.5 million and \$57.0 million for the years ended December 31, 2019 and 2018, respectively, and was not significantly different than net loss.
+For the year ended December 31, 2017 comprehensive loss was equal to net loss.